markatots/qMaruPL/README.md

 Find "4.===★row span4=======" field, and Enter "3".
 Find "5.===★row span5=======" field.
 Enter "1".
-Set "right" as "align" radio button in this "5.===★row span5" section.
+Set "right" as "align" radio button in the same section "5.===★row span5".
 Set "On" as "has horizontal line" switch in this "5.===★row span5" section.
 Set "On" as "Stand Out Band" switch in this "5.===★row span5" section.
 ![image_tutrial_4_simple](https://user-images.githubusercontent.com/95951577/146491640-9dc4f26e-7547-48ef-8efc-50eb20ea372e.png)